Covered pharmacy services

 Conditions for access to covered services

 You have to present your valid Health Insurance Card to receive covered services.
 Otherwise, you will have to pay the total cost of the services rendered and then apply for a reimbursement.
-If you are a recipient of last-resort financial assistance, you must also present your valid claim slip (carnet de réclamation).
+If you are a recipient of a financial assistance program with claim slip (carnet de réclamation), you must also present your valid claim slip (carnet de réclamation).

 All covered pharmacy services are free of charge if you are entitled to free services under the Public Prescription Drug Insurance Plan.
 To find out more, refer to the page Rates in effect.